AckerlyXu/heima/articles/azure-portal/resource-group-portal-linked-resources.md

-<properties
+---
-	pageTitle="Related and linked resources in the tile gallery" description="Learn about related and linked resources that are displayed in the tile gallery of the Azure preview portal." services="azure-portal"
+title: Related and linked resources in the tile gallery
+description: Learn about related and linked resources that are displayed in the tile gallery of the Azure preview portal.
-	documentationCenter=""
-	authors="adamabdelhamed"
-	manager="wpickett"
-	editor=""/>

-<tags
-	ms.service="azure-portal"
-	ms.date="07/16/2015"
-	wacn.date=""/>
+services: azure-portal
+documentationCenter: ''
+authors: adamabdelhamed
+manager: wpickett
+editor: ''

+ms.service: azure-portal
+ms.date: 07/16/2015
+wacn.date: ''
+---

 # Related and linked resources in the tile gallery